-§ 153.062 EXISTING VEGETATION.
+§ 153.062 EXISTING VEGETATION.20

-(A) Preserving trees can improve the aesthetic quality of the site and improve property values, provide environmental benefits, and mitigate the impacts of development on the community.
+- (A) Preserving trees can improve the aesthetic quality of the site and improve property values, provide environmental benefits, and mitigate the impacts of development on the community.
 It is recommended that groups of trees be preserved, as well as individual trees.
-Existing trees and shrubs designated for preservation may be credited towards required buffer trees, street trees, and parking lot trees.

-(B) As required in § 93.32, no person shall remove or in any way damage any protected trees without first filing an application for said removal and receiving a permit from the Town Manager.
-This requirement is applicable to both residential and non-residential uses within the Town

-(C) Special attention shall be given to protected trees located within 20 feet of the of the rear or side property line of property meeting the definition of an incompatible land use.

-(1) Credits and other incentives to preserve vegetation within non-residential land use.

-(a) Vegetation located in the buffer strip.

-2. One existing evergreen shrub over four feet high located in the buffer strip may be credited for two new shrubs, also on a case-by-case basis by the Board of Adjustment.

-- (b) Vegetation located elsewhere on the property. - 1.
+Existing trees and shrubs designated for preservation may be credited towards required buffer trees, street trees, and parking lot trees. - (B) As required in § 93.32, no person shall remove or in any way damage any protected trees without first filing an application for said removal and receiving a permit from the Town Manager.
+Special attention shall be given to protected trees located within 20 feet of the of the rear or side property line of property meeting the definition of an incompatible land use. - (1) Credits and other incentives to preserve vegetation. - (a) Vegetation located in the buffer strip. - 2.
+One existing evergreen shrub over four feet high located in the buffer strip may be credited for two new shrubs, also on a case-by-case basis by the Board of Adjustment. - (b) Vegetation located elsewhere on the property. - 1.
 Trees designated for preservation may be credited at the rate of the following.

-2-inch to 6-inch caliper tree = 1 tree

-7-inch to 12-inch caliper tree = $2$ trees

-13-inch to 18-inch caliper tree = $3$ trees

-19-inch to 24-inch caliper tree = $4$ trees

-25-inch and greater = 5 trees
+2-inch to 6-inch caliper tree = 1 tree 7-inch to 12-inch caliper tree = 2 trees 13-inch to 18-inch caliper tree = 3 trees 19-inch to 24-inch caliper tree = 4 trees 25-inch and greater = 5 trees